-If you are looking to buy a home and already own one, the age-old question is whether you should sell your home first before you buy.
+If you are looking to buy a home and already own one, the age-old question is whether you should sell your home first before you buy a home.
 There are pros and cons to selling first just as there are to buying first.

 The big advantage to selling your home first before you buy another one is that you don't have to worry about the potential financial burden of having two mortgages at the same time.
 If you go ahead and buy a home and then have trouble selling your other home, it could mean months of double mortgage payments, which could create a large financial burden.
 A disadvantage to selling your home first is that you may have to find a temporary living situation if you can't find a new house before the sale of your house closes.
 That also can cost you extra money, especially if you have to put your belongings into storage.

-Though the question of whether to buy first or sell first may be influenced by a number of factors, such as market conditions and your finances, it ultimately comes to down to personal preference.
+Though the question of whether to buy first or sell first may be influenced by a number of factors, such as real estate market conditions and your finances, it ultimately comes down to personal preference.